 Rangers have kick-started their 2020/21 season with the sole aim of stopping Celtic from winning the Scottish Premiership trophy for the 10th year in a row.

-Few would really have predicted any other outcome had the SPFL chosen not to end the season early and award Celtic the 2019/20 title.
+Few would really have predicted any other outcome last season had the SPFL chosen not to end the season early and award Celtic the 2019/20 title.
 Neil Lennon’s men held a 13-point lead over their Glasgow rivals just before the coronavirus pandemic brought the campaign to a halt, after all.
 That makes it nine titles in a row for the Bhoys, many of which they have not had to contest with their fiercest rivals.